sindrets/diffview.nvim/README.md

 }
 ```

-The diff windows can be aligned either horizontally or vertically.
-To change
+The diff windows can be aligned either with a horizontal split or a vertical
-the alignment add either `horizontal` or `vertical` to your `'diffopt'`.
+split.
+To change the alignment add either `horizontal` or `vertical` to your
+`'diffopt'`.

 ## Usage